-A social media landing page is the destination you want your followers to visit.
-It’s the page where your audience lands after clicking a link you’ve shared during a social media campaign.
+A social media landing page is the destination you want your audience to visit.
+It’s the page where people land after clicking a link you’ve shared during a social media campaign.
 Both paid and organic campaigns can feature social media landing pages.

-Social media landing pages let you stop linking to general destinations—like your company’s homepage—and start sending your audience to campaign-specific destinations instead.
+Social media landing pages let you stop linking to general destinations—like your company’s homepage—and start sending your audience to mobile-optimized or campaign-specific destinations instead.

 With a well-designed landing page, you can guide your audience toward a clear goal and get better results from your campaign.

 So, how and when should you use these pages?

 Let’s take a look at a few common campaign goals you can achieve, along with social media landing page examples to help you get started.
 (And if you need any help focusing on a goal, our free SMART Goals guide can help.)

 Your Instagram page can tell customers a lot about your brand.
 After all, a picture is worth a thousand words.
 But what if you want customers to read your new blog posts or get the latest news from your brand?

 Instagram doesn’t offer many options to link out from the app.
 When you can add just one link to your brand’s bio, it’s important to make it as useful as possible.